jsr6720/jsr6720.github.io/_posts/2018-06-20-all-i-really-need-to-know-i-learned-in-kindergarten.md

 ## My Review 3/5

-Fun read with nuggets of wisdeom contained in chapters.<br/><br/>One or two will jump out and grab you.
+Fun read with nuggets of wisdeom contained in chapters.

+One or two will jump out and grab you.
 Watch out.

 ### Date Read